taha-parsayan/AI-driven-Parcellation-of-Human-Brain-using-Density-Based-Scan/README.md

 - for any purpose, even commercially.

 Under the following terms:
 - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.